How to Get Into the Lewis Katz School of Medicine: Requirements and Strategies (2025)

 Part 2: Lewis Katz School of Medicine MD programs

 Before diving into the nitty gritty of the application process, we think it’s important to highlight the different program offerings at LKSOM so you’re most informed.
 Their general curriculum consists of Phase 1—the first two years in which core scientific and biological concepts are taught—and years three and four, in which clinical clerkships and electives are undertaken.
-Phase 1 is organize as a “1-pass model,” where organ systems are studied in-depth in individual blocks.
+Phase 1 is organized as a “1-pass model,” where organ systems are studied in-depth in individual blocks.
 Overall, the teaching is longitudinally interwoven and interdisciplinary with a large amount of case-based learning.
-Additionally, LKSOM has a comprehensive global medicine program that consists of interactive learning, research, exposure to leaders in global medicine, and emergency disaster care.

 LKSOM also offers a number of dual degree programs, such as: